FeernandoOFF/Tapadoo-site/README.md

 The blog is created on build time and it gets his data from `md files` stored in the `posts/` folder

+### Featured post

+In the `site-data` file `blog:featured` you can set the `fileName` this has to match the file within the `posts/` folder also you can set a extract to show why is the post important to read

 ### Blog post template

 ```